Skip to main content

 Qualified plumbing & heating engineers — Peterborough and surrounding areas.

-• An adjustable spanner and flat-head screwdriver
+• Cross-head and flat-head screwdrivers

 • PTFE tape